Back to All Events

 Gallery Hours: Wednesday-Friday 12-5pm, Saturday 12-4pm

 Under a Clear Blue Sky is a collection of collages and prints answering the question “What could Suncor be?”.
 The Suncor oil refinery in Commerce City has been a known source of pollution and severe adverse health effects for decades.
-These works explore how the site could be transformed into something new that both serves the interests of the surrounding neighborhoods and contributes to Colorado’s ambitious goals to reduce greenhouse gas emissions.
-Inspired by activists like Favianna Rodriguez and Dr. Ayana Elizabeth Johnson, this exhibition is an exercise into Climate Futurism, using art to dream up a better, more sustainable future.
+These works explore how the site could be transformed into something new that serves the interests of the surrounding neighborhoods while contributing to Colorado’s ambitious goal to significantly reduce greenhouse gas emissions by 2050.
+The theme is inspired by activists like printmaker Favianna Rodriguez and marine biologist Dr. Ayana Elizabeth Johnson who both use their platforms to creatively envision a healthier and more sustainable future.

 What lies ahead?
 Reimagining the world.
 Only that.

-These two examples are creative solutions to infrastructure that has outlived its usefulness.
-A third site begs for this same approach: the Suncor refinery.
-Though the refinery is integral to our current infrastructure, it’s time to start planning for what comes next.
-Our state aims for 100% net-zero greenhouse gas emissions by 2050 and relocating, downsizing, or eliminating the refinery altogether will be essential to meeting these goals and to improving the health of Denver residents.
+These two examples show how infrastructure in our city that has outlived its usefulness can be creatively repurposed.
+A third site is prime for this same approach: the Suncor refinery.
+Though the refinery is integrated into our current infrastructure and economy, it’s time to start planning for what comes next.
+Our state aims for 100% net-zero greenhouse gas emissions by 2050 and relocating, downsizing, or eliminating the refinery altogether will be essential to meeting these goals and to improving air quality and health for all Denver residents.

 ArtLab Interns proposed a variety of solutions for the site including an animal sanctuary, an arts complex, and a sunflower themed amusement park, among others.
-I chose to focus on affordable housing because I was fortunate to purchase an income-restricted townhouse in Central Park in the summer of 2024.
+I chose to focus on affordable housing because I was fortunate to purchase an income-restricted townhouse in the summer of 2024.
 The two maps on the wall show a real street pattern in a Central Park neighborhood, and then an imaginary street pattern in a future housing development on the Suncor site.
 The converging housing, affordability, and climate crises facing our state deserve the type of drastic action that would be needed to make a change to Suncor.
-I hope this work can be a catalyst for that type of planning and action.
+I hope this exhibition can serve as a catalyst for that type of planning and action.